AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 structures are packetized in OBUs.
 Each OBU has a header, which provides identifying information for the contained data (payload).

-This specification allows to packetize:

-  * a single OBU;
-  * an OBU fragment (initial, middle, or trailing part); or
-  * a set of OBUs.

-The design allows combination of aggregation and fragmentation, i.e., allow for a set of OBUs in which the first and/or last one is fragmented.
+The payload contains a series of one or more OBU elements.
+The design allows for a combination of aggregation and fragmentation, i.e., a set of OBU elements in which the first and/or last one is fragmented.

-The payload contains a series of one or more OBUs (with the first and/or last possibly being fragments).

 The length field is encoded using leb128.
 Leb128 is defined in the AV1 specification, and provides for a variable-sized, byte-oriented encoding of non- negative integers where the first bit of each (little-endian) byte indicates if additional bytes are used in the representation (AV1, Section 4.10.5).

-Whether or not the first and/or last OBU is fragmented is signaled in the aggregation header.
+Whether or not the first and/or last OBU element is fragmented is signaled in the aggregation header.
 Fragmentation may occur regardless of how the W bits are set.